 What is Icy Strait Point?
 Is it the Same Place as Hoonah?

 Icy Strait Point is a bit confusing because it is only the name of the cruise port, not an actual city.
 When your ship arrives in port, you will be in the native-run area of Icy Strait Point.
-Here you will find shopping, restaurants and an old salmon cannery (now full of stores, but also a pretty decent museum).
+Here you will find shopping, restaurants, and an old salmon cannery.

 The excursions depart from Icy Strait Point.
 I would recommend using half of your day to take advantage of one of these excursions.
 Icy Point Strait is on Chichagof Island.
 It is rainforest on water– one of the prettiest of the Alaskan cruise ports.